"The U.S. Food and Drug Administration today approved TOBI Podhaler (tobramycin inhalation powder) for the management of cystic fibrosis

-The efficacy of VPRIV was assessed in three clinical studies in a total of 99 patients with type 1 Gaucher disease: 82 patients age 4 years and older received VPRIV and 17 patients age 3 years and older received imiglucerase.
+The efficacy of VPRIV was assessed in three clinical trials in a total of 99 patients with type 1 Gaucher disease: 82 patients age 4 years and older received VPRIV and 17 patients age 3 years and older received imiglucerase.
 Studies I and II were conducted in patients who were not currently receiving Gaucher disease-specific therapy.
 Study III was conducted in patients who were receiving imiglucerase treatment immediately before starting VPRIV.
-In these studies, VPRIV was administered intravenously over 60 minutes at doses ranging from 15 Units/kg to 60 Units/kg every other week.
+The long-term safety of VPRIV was assessed in Study IV, an open-label extension trial in a total of 93 patients with type 1 Gaucher disease ages 3 years and older.
+Patients who had completed Studies I to III were eligible to participate in Study IV.
+In Studies I through IV, VPRIV was administered intravenously over 60 minutes at a maximum dose of 60 Units/kg every other week.
+Doses above 60 Units/kg were not studied in these trials.

-Study I was a 12-month, randomized, double-blind, parallel-dose-group, multinational study in 25 patients age 4 years and older with Gaucher disease-related anemia and either thrombocytopenia or organomegaly.
-Patients were not allowed to have had diseasespecific therapy for at least the previous 30 months; all but one had no prior therapy.
-The mean age was 26 years and 6 0% were male.
-Patients were randomized to receive VPRIV at a dose of either 45 Units/kg (N=13) or 60 Units/kg (N=12) every other week
+Study I was a 12-month, randomized, double-blind, parallel-dose-group, multinational trial in 25 patients age 4 years and older with Gaucher disease-related anemia and either thrombocytopenia or organomegaly.
+Patients were not allowed to have had disease-specific therapy for at least the previous 30 months; all but one had no prior therapy.
+The mean age was 26 years and 60% were male.
+Patients were randomized to receive VPRIV at a dose of either 45 Units/kg (N=13) or 60 Units/kg (N=12) every other week.
+The recommended starting dose in na´ve patients is 60 Units/kg.
+The 45 Units/kg dosage is not recommended as a starting dose in na´ve patients [see DOSAGE AND ADMINISTRATION].

-At baseline, mean hemoglobin concentration was 10.6 g/dL, mean platelet count was 97 x 109/L, mean liver volume was 3.6% of body weight (% BW), and mean spleen volume was 2.9% BW.
 For all studies, liver and spleen volumes were measured by MRI.
-The changes in clinical parameters after 12 months of treatment are shown in Table 4.
-The observed change from baseline in the primary endpoint, hemoglobin concentration, was considered to be clinically meaningful in light of the natural history of untreated Gaucher disease.
+The changes in clinical parameters after 12 months of treatment are shown in Table 3.
+The observed change from baseline in the primary endpoint, hemoglobin concentration, was considered to be clinically meaningful in the 60 Units/kg dose, in light of the natural history of untreated Gaucher disease.

-Table 4: Mean Change from Baseline to Month 12 for Clinical
+Table 3: Mean Change from Baseline to Month 12 for

-Parameters in Patients with Type 1 Gaucher Disease Initiating Therapy with VPRIV
+Clinical Parameters in Patients with Type 1 Gaucher Disease Initiating Therapy

 |Clinical Parameter||Mean Changes from Baseline ± Std.
 Err. of the Mean|